-Industrivarden shall be an engaged and responsible owner that contributes to well-managed companies for the sustainable development of society.
+Industrivärden shall be an engaged and responsible owner that contributes to well-managed companies for the sustainable development.
 In doing so it is able to offer long-term attractive shareholder value at balanced risk.
 Industrivärden's portfolio companies are active in various sectors and geographies, and thus the material sustainability issues differ from company to company.
 However, from a materiality perspective, certain more general, relevant matters can be identified.
 Moreover, given Industrivärden's business model, it has the greatest opportunity to exert an influence in corporate governance-related matters.

-The materiality analysis shows that some sustainability areas are deemed to be particularly important, within which Industrivarden has chosen to actively pursue its owner role.
+Our materiality analysis shows that some sustainability areas are deemed to be particularly important, within which Industrivarden exerts an active owner role.
 These focus areas are:

 - Responsible corporate governance and a sustainable role in society Good corporate governance including good business ethics and anti-corruption, diversity and good work - 2.
-Minimized negative climate and environmental impact Reduced impact on the world around us. - 3.
-Sustainable production and innovation
+Minimized negative climate and environmental impact Reduced impact on people and environment.